MicrosoftDocs/query-docs/query-languages/dax/movingaverage-function-dax.md

 ## Remarks

-This function can be used in Visual Calculations only.
+This function can be used in visual calculations only.

 The \<includeCurrent>, \<axis> and \<blanks> parameters can be omitted.